FlashGriefs/Hazus/README.md

 # Hazus
-A discord multi tool please project.
+A discord multi tool pleasure project.

 # Setup
 1) Clone the repo or download the files the unzip them.